iamalexbrady/iamalexbrady.github.io/docs/_articles/humility.md

 <span style="font-size:.9em;">Sister article: [Algorithm for Forgiveness]({{ sister_article.url }})</span>

 You have no idea what's going on in front of you right now.
-That's not speaking poorly of you; it's very literally how we built the system.
+That's not speaking poorly of you; it's very literally how we built the system.<sup>0</sup>

 We put something *unlike* us in front of us for examination purposes.